michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 ### Body - make the map

-1. First we will add the locations of the cities
+1. First we will add the location of the cities.
 	1. Use the jQuery command, getJSON.
 Use $ to call the jQuery library, just like Leaflet is **called** with L., jQuery is **called** with $.
 	2. Tell jQuery where your file is located, and give the function a name (I'm going to use 'data').
 	3. Just like with the tiles, we want to add this element to the map.